 Escalante in Garfield County, Utah — The American Mountains (Southwest)

 Location.
-37° 46.213′ N, 111° 36.126′ W. Marker is in Escalante, Utah, in Garfield County.
-Marker is at the intersection of West Main Street and South 100 W, on the right when traveling east on West Main Touch for map.
+37° 46.308′ N, 111° 36.022′ W. Marker is in Escalante, Utah, in Garfield County.
+Marker is at the intersection of North Center Street and West100 Touch for map.
 Marker is in this post office area: Escalante UT 84726, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 4 other markers are within 2 miles of this marker, measured as the crow flies.
+At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
 L.D.S.
-Tithing Office (about 500 feet away, measured in a direct line); Old White Church (about 600 feet away); First Public Building (about 800 feet away); Old Boulder Mail Trail (approx. 1.1 miles away); Granary in the Cliffs (approx. 7 miles away); View from Head of the Rocks (approx. 8.2 miles away); Building the Million-dollar Road (approx. 8.2 miles away); Conserving Wildness (approx. 8.2 miles away).
+Tithing Office (about 700 feet away, measured in a direct line); Escalante (about 800 feet away); Old White Church (approx. 0.2 miles away); Old Boulder Mail Trail (approx. 1.1 miles away); Granary in the Cliffs (approx. 7 miles away); View from Head of the Rocks (approx. 8.2 miles away); Building the Million-dollar Road (approx. 8.2 miles away); Conserving Wildness (approx. 8.2 miles away).
 Touch for a list and map of all markers in Escalante.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 23, 2014, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 318 times since then and 11 times this year.
-Photos: 1, 2, 3. submitted on June 23, 2014, by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.
+It was originally submitted on June 23, 2014, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 353 times since then and 8 times this year.
+Photos: 1, 2. submitted on June 23, 2014, by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.